Insufficient Credit for Approval

 Apart from late fees, missing payments can trigger an increase in the interest rate on your debt consolidation loan.
 This hike in interest rates can significantly raise the total amount you need to repay over time.

-Late payments and increased interest rates can further exacerbate your financial stress, making it harder to manage your debts effectively.
-It is crucial to stay organized and ensure timely payments to avoid these consequences.
+Late payments and increased interest rates can further exacerbate financial stress, making it harder to manage debt effectively.
+To avoid these consequences, it is crucial to stay organized and ensure timely payments.

 Risk of Default

 Consistently missing payments on a debt consolidation loan raises the risk of default.
-Defaulting on your loan not only damages your credit but also puts you at risk of legal action by creditors.
+Defaulting on your loan damages your credit and puts you at risk of legal action by creditors.

-Defaulting on a debt consolidation loan can have long-lasting repercussions, affecting your financial stability for years to come.
+Defaulting on a debt consolidation loan can have long-lasting repercussions, affecting your financial stability for years.
 It is essential to prioritize timely payments to avoid falling into default status.

 Inadequate Pros and Cons